History of Croatia: Duchy of Croatia (800–925)

 From the middle of the seventh century until the unification in 925, there were two duchies on the territory of today's Croatia, Duchy of Croatia and Principality of Lower Pannonia.
 Eventually, a dukedom was formed, the Duchy of Croatia, ruled by Borna, as attested by chronicles of Einhard starting in the year 818.
 The record represents the first documented Croatian realms, vassal states of Francia at the time.
 The most important ruler of Lower Pannonia was Ljudevit Posavski, who fought against the Franks between 819 and 823.
 He ruled Pannonian Croatia from 810 to 823.

 The Frankish overlordship ended during the reign of Mislav two decades later.
 Duke Mislav was succeeded by Duke Trpimir, the founder of the Trpimirović dynasty.
 Trpimir successfully fought against Byzantium, Venice and Bulgaria.
 Duke Trpimir was succeeded by Duke Domagoj, who repeatedly led wars against the Venetians and the Byzantines, and the Venetians called this Croatian ruler "the worst Croatian prince" (dux pessimus Croatorum) According to Constantine VII, the Christianization of Croats began in the 7th century, but the claim is disputed and generally, Christianization is associated with the 9th century.
 In 879, under Branimir, the duke of Croatia, Dalmatian Croatia received papal recognition as a state from Pope John VIII.

 Kingdom of Croatia (925–1102)

-The first king of Croatia is generally considered to have been Tomislav in the first half of the 10th century, who is mentioned as such in letters regarding Church Councils of Split, as well as in De Administrando Imperio.
-The latter also describes Tomislav's army driving off the Bulgarian invasion of Croatia in the 926 Battle of Bosnian Highlands.
+The first king of Croatia is generally considered to have been Tomislav in the first half of the 10th century, who is mentioned as such in notes from Church Councils of Split and the letter of Pope John X.

 Other important Croatian rulers from that period are: